opensearch-project/project-meta/COMMUNICATIONS.md

 ### Tips

-  * Try to keep communications in the open - Where possible, try to have conversations in asynchronous formats like GitHub issues, PRs, and discussion forums.
+  * Try to keep communications in the open - Not only does this facilitate better sharing of information but back channeled discussions are not retained for search among other community members.
   * Use the [OpenSearch Discussion Forum](https://forum.opensearch.org) for technical support discussions or, at least, open a summary discussion on the forum so useful findings can be shared with the rest of the community.